Sprayer

 • Piston pumps

 Piston pumps are used on many sprayers because they offer a wide range of working pressures.
-However, the complexity of design and the cost (purchase and maintenance) mean that these pumps are being abandoned in favour of piston diaphragm pumps.
+However, the complexity of design and the cost (purchase and maintenance) mean that these pumps are being abandoned in favour of piston-diaphragm pumps.

 How a piston pump works:

-The piston moves in a straight line with a reciprocating motion in order to pressurise the liquid.
+The piston moves in a straight line with a reciprocating motion to pressurise the liquid.
 A suction valve and a delivery valve allow the liquid to enter and leave the pump.
 To regulate the flow, the pump is fitted with an air bell to smooth out the pressure (clipping low and high pressures).

 • Piston diaphragm pumps

-How a piston diaphragm pump works:
+How a piston-diaphragm pump works:

 The piston is framed by two diaphragms.
 The reciprocating movement of this piston is in phase with the suction or discharge diaphragms.
 A suction valve and a discharge valve allow the spray liquid to enter and exit the pump.
 Like piston pumps, they are generally combined with an air bell.